 Despite his vast musical catalog and notoriety, Mozart was prone to living beyond his means and fell upon serious financial troubles.
 Mozart often dealt with low wages and racked up significant debts.
 Although he composed more than 600 works during his lifetime, Mozart was buried in a common grave at the St. Marx cemetery, in accordance with Viennese customs, upon his death at age 35.

 At Encore Tours, we believe in celebrating our musical history and paying homage to the musicians that helped define an era.
-That's why we're proud to offer a performance tour dedicated to the life of Mozart, Haydn, and Antonin Dvořák.
-Our trips are fully customizable, but this itinerary includes stops in Salzburg, Vienna, and Prague.
+That’s why we’re proud to offer a performance tour dedicated to the life of Mozart, as well as other influential composers like Haydn and Dvořák.
+Our trips are fully customizable, but this sample itinerary includes stops in Salzburg, Vienna, and Prague.
 Highlights include:

 - Visiting Mozart’s birthplace